 At Intellifluence, we value your time.
 Immediately upon registering as a brand, you’ll be prompted to create your first campaign.
 We want you to get the most out of using our service, and creating a campaign is the first (and most important) step.

 In order to run a successful influencer marketing campaign using Intellifluence, it is important to make your campaign attractive to Influencers, so I’ll show you the step-by-step process that will set you up for the best results.

 When creating (or adding) a new campaign, the details you enter will be saved as a template for your pitch to Influencers so you can save a tremendous amount of time.
 Keep in mind you can always change these details within your pitch so it’s customized to specific Influencers and you can also update your campaign details at any time.

-The information you enter will also automatically populate as relevant filters when you have created your first campaign and move to the Discover tool to pitch Influencers (Marketplace Plus plans and higher) – saving you even more time and making it simple to find the best candidates for your campaign!
+The information you enter will also automatically populate as relevant filters when you have created your first campaign and move to the Discover tool to pitch Influencers – saving you even more time and making it simple to find the best candidates for your campaign!

-Alright, let’s dive in and create an awesome campaign!
+Alright, let’s dive in and look at the six simple steps you will take to create an awesome campaign!